MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 A benefit of the cloud is the geographical availability and the capability to scale services to meet the demands.
 Scale our IoT Services without, or with minimal, application downtime.

-To assess your workload using the tenets found in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](https://docs.microsoft.com/assessments/?id=azure-architecture-review&mode=pre-assessment).

 ## Prerequisites

 To assess your IoT workload using the tenets found in the Microsoft Azure Well-Architected Framework, see the WAF IoT Performance Efficiency Review assessment.
 <!-- TODO: add link to assessment -->

-After taking the assessment, this guide will help you address the key areas that surfaced for your solution.
+After you take the assessment, this guide will help you address the key areas that surfaced for your solution.

-### Principles
+## Principles

 This pillar represents the performance relative to the resources used under stated conditions.
 This characteristic is composed of the following subcharacteristics: